Astronomy Now: AstroFest

 AstroFest is an annual exhibition and conference celebrating astronomy and space exploration, held by Astronomy Now magazine at Kensington Conference and Events Centre in west London.
 It is a two-day event, taking place over a Friday and a Saturday usually in the first half of February (2020: Friday 31 January and Saturday 1 February).
 A trade show consisting of dozens of exhibitors and telescope dealers covers three floors of the town hall.
 Visitors can meet the Astronomy Now editors and contributors and discuss the magazine with them.

 The accompanying conference programme presents top speakers from the UK and overseas.
-Past speakers have included Maggie Aderin-Pocock, Alan Bond, Ted Bowell, Jocelyn Bell Burnell, Carol Christian, Alberto Conti, Brian Cox, Carlos Frenk, Douglas Gough, Monica Grady, Eva Grebel, David A. Hardy, Lucy Hawking, David Hughes, Robin Ince, Mat Irvine, Helen Keen, Rob Kennicutt, Jim Al-Khalili, Ed Krupp, David H. Levy, Chris Lintott, Keith Mason, Brian May, Fulvio Melia, Simon Mitton, Stephen O’Meara, Martin Rees, Ian Ridpath, Chris Riley, Seth Shostak, Simon Singh, Stephen Smartt, David Southwood, Jill Tarter, David Whitehouse, and John Zarnecki.
-Allan Chapman is a regular speaker.
+Past speakers have included Maggie Aderin-Pocock, Alan Bond, Ted Bowell, Jocelyn Bell Burnell, Allan Chapman, Carol Christian, Alberto Conti, Brian Cox, Michele Dougherty, Carlos Frenk, Douglas Gough, Monica Grady, Eva Grebel, David A. Hardy, Lucy Hawking, David Hughes, Robin Ince, Mat Irvine, Helen Keen, Rob Kennicutt, Jim Al-Khalili, Ed Krupp, David H. Levy, Chris Lintott, Keith Mason, Brian May, Fulvio Melia, Simon Mitton, Stephen O’Meara, Martin Rees, Ian Ridpath, Chris Riley, Seth Shostak, Simon Singh, Stephen Smartt, David Southwood, Jill Tarter, David Whitehouse, and John Zarnecki.

 Lifetime achievement award

 The magazine presents the Astronomy Now Lifetime Achievement Award from time to time at AstroFest.
-The first two winners were Iain Nicolson (2015) and Ian Ridpath (2017).
+The first three winners were Iain Nicolson (2015), Ian Ridpath (2017), and Allan Chapman (2023).